Medhi Benatia: Early life

 Benatia was born in Courcouronnes, France, to a Moroccan father and an Algerian mother.

 Club career

 Marseille

 Benatia joined Marseille in 2003, and signed his first professional contract with them two years later.
 After loan spells at Tours and Lorient, he left for Ligue 2 club Clermont on 1 July 2008 on a free transfer.

 Udinese

-On 1 July 2010, Benatia signed for Serie A club Udinese Calcio, again on a free transfer.
+On 1 July 2010, Benatia signed for Serie A club Udinese, again on a free transfer.
 He made 80 league appearances for Udinese, scoring six goals.

 Roma

 On 13 July 2013, Benatia signed for Roma on a five-year contract in a €13.5 million transfer, with Nico López and Valerio Verre going the other way on co-ownership as part of the same deal.
 On 26 September, Benatia scored his first goal for the club in a 2–0 victory against Sampdoria.
 After further goals against Bologna, Catania. and Chievo Verona in the second half of the season, he ended the season with five goals from 33 games.